ibra8080/happycarpenter/README.md

 Entity Relationship Diagrams (ERD) help to visualize database architecture before creating models.
 Understanding the relationships between different tables can save time later in the project.

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑 START OF NOTES (to be deleted)

-Using your defined models (one example below), create an ERD with the relationships identified.

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-END OF NOTES (to be deleted)

 ```python
 class Product(models.Model):
     category = models.ForeignKey(